Smoky Victorian Tea Latte Recipe

 Behind the Recipe

 The inspiration came from wanting a tea latte that had more character than the usual sweet versions.
 I tried a blend using loose black tea and a pinch of smoked cinnamon, and the warmth of the milk brought everything together.
 The balance is gentle—aromatic, slightly smoky, creamy, and comforting.
+While inspired by Victorian-era tea habits, this latte is a modern interpretation that borrows warmth and simplicity rather than strict historical technique.

 Why You’ll Love This Recipe